All Episodes

 I hope they went top of the line.

-Shanghai prosecutors have uh brought a case against them for human trafficking after they illegally put their third child up for adoption online and accepted money for the baby.
+Shanghai prosecutors have brought a case against them for human trafficking after they illegally put their third child up for adoption online and accepted money for the baby.

 Oh, an iPhone, high-end sports shoes.

-Probably an external charger that won't electrocute her.
+She got some Air Jordans and other goods, probably an external charger that won't electrocute her.

 Apple's products, wildly popular in China, where a teenager sold his kidney and used the money to buy an iPhone and an iPad in an incident widely reported last year.